-NOPSEMA continues to drive improvements that aim to maintain our social licence to regulate and improve community confidence in the offshore petroleum regime.
-This is being achieved through disclosing more information to the public, targeting regulatory work at areas of poor consultation practice, and increasing the frequency of community input to better understand their views.
+NOPSEMA continues to strive to increase community confidence in the offshore petroleum regulatory regime by improving stakeholder consultation and transparency.
+This is being achieved through disclosing more information to the public, targeting regulatory work at areas of poor consultation practice, and increasing avenues for community input to better understand its views.

 Community and environment reference group